Analytical mechanics

-Motivation for analytical mechanics
+Motivation

 The goal of mechanical theory is to solve mechanical problems, such as arise in physics and engineering.
 Starting from a physical system—such as a mechanism or a star system—a mathematical model is developed in the form of a differential equation.
 The model can be solved numerically or analytically to determine the motion of the system.

 Newton's vectorial approach to mechanics describes motion with the help of vector quantities such as force, velocity, acceleration.
 These quantities characterise the motion of a body idealised as a "mass point" or a "particle" understood as a single point to which a mass is attached.
-Newton's method has been successfully applied to a wide range of physical problems, including the motion of a particle in Earth's gravitational field and the motion of planets around the sun.
+Newton's method has been successfully applied to a wide range of physical problems, including the motion of a particle in Earth's gravitational field and the motion of planets around the Sun.
 In this approach, Newton's laws describe the motion by a differential equation and then the problem is reduced to the solving of that equation.

 When a mechanical system contains many particles, however (such as a complex mechanism or a fluid), Newton's approach is difficult to apply.
 Using a Newtonian approach is possible, under proper precautions, namely isolating each single particle from the others, and determining all the forces acting on it.
 Such analysis is cumbersome even in relatively simple systems.
 Newton thought that his third law "action equals reaction" would take care of all complications.
 This is false even for such simple system as rotations of a solid body.
 In more complicated systems, the vectorial approach cannot give an adequate description.

 The analytical approach simplifies problems by treating mechanical systems as ensembles of particles that interact with each other, rather considering each particle as an isolated unit.
 In the vectorial approach, forces must be determined individually for each particle, whereas in the analytical approach it is enough to know one single function which contains implicitly all the forces acting on and in the system.

 Such simplification is often done using certain kinematic conditions which are stated a priori.
 However, the analytical treatment does not require the knowledge of these forces and takes these kinematic conditions for granted.

 Still, deriving the equations of motion of a complicated mechanical system requires a unifying basis from which they follow.
 This is provided by various variational principles: behind each set of equations there is a principle that expresses the meaning of the entire set.
 Given a fundamental and universal quantity called action, the principle that this action be stationary under small variation of some other mechanical quantity generates the required set of differential equations.
 The statement of the principle does not require any special coordinate system, and all results are expressed in generalized coordinates.
 This means that the analytical equations of motion do not change upon a coordinate transformation, an invariance property that is lacking in the vectorial equations of motion.